ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 - Column ordering based on selected fields in fields property
 - Loading spinner indicator
 - Customizable export activation button
-- Customizable columns from the selected DataSet, filtered down to only the selected columns the user chooses to export.
+- Customizable columns from the selected dataset, filtered down to only the selected columns the application user chooses to export.

 # How to import the DatasetToExcel component into your tenant